-185. The abbreviation "ADS" stands for "Automated Driving System and applies to Levels 3, 4 and 5 only.
+179 The abbreviation "ADS" stands for "Automated Driving System and applies to Levels 3, 4 and 5 only.
 Per J3016, an ADS must support features at SAE Levels 3, 4 or 5.
-J3016:2021, supra note 27.
 The term "driving automation system" is a more generic term encompassing lower SAE Levels as well.
-Id. at 6.
 The lower-level systems perform part of the Dynamic Driving Task (DDT) on a sustained basis whereas the higher-level systems perform all the DDT on a sustained basis.
-Id. at 6-7.
 Only a vehicle limited to Level 0 features is without a driving automation system.
-Id. at 4.
-In J3016:2014, the term "automated driving system" was sometimes used generically before the definition of ADS was introduced in 2016.
-J3016:2014, supra note 27.
+In J3016:2014 the term "automated driving system" was sometimes used generically before the definition of ADS was introduced in 2016.